Google Lawsuit and Multi-State Representation

 Our Successful Track Record Against Large Companies

-The Lanier Law Firm has obtained significant results against large corporations with vast resources, including the following:
+The Lanier Law Firm has obtained significant settlements and verdicts against large corporations with vast resources, including the following:

 Google is a massive company with vast resources, but it has used those resources to stifle competition and harm consumers.
 Although we are technically representing Texas and seven other states, in reality, we are fighting for small businesses, large businesses, and every individual consumer.